SaraSaco/assessment/README.md

 1. Application date.
 2. Product identifier.
-3. Chain identifier.
+3. Brand identifier.

 And returns the following output data:

 1. In case of an error or no match: a descriptive message.
-2. In case of a match: Product identifier, Chain identifier, Applicable rate, Application dates (start and end), and Final price to be applied.
+2. In case of a match: Product identifier, Brand identifier, Applicable rate, Application dates (start and end), and Final price to be applied.

-Developing tests for the REST endpoint that validate the service requests with the example data provided at the end of the statement.
+Creating tests for the REST endpoint to verify service requests with the sample data provided in the statement, in addition to other tests.

 ## Technical description